mkuyper/basicmac/services/perso/README.md

 response packet from the device or has determined that the command or response packet might have been dropped due to communication failure.
-As a special case, the device may respond with a status of *Wait extension*, which indicates that the command is still bein processed.
+As a special case, the device may respond with a status of *Wait extension*, which indicates that the command is still being processed.
 Upon receipt of a wait extension, the host shall reset its time-out mechanism and continue waiting for the actual response code.

 ## Application Layer